oceanprotocol-archive/OEPs/10/README.md

 ## Access Control Components

-This section shows the key components that will be used to build the access control in ocean.
+This section shows the key components that will be used to build the Access Control method(s) in Ccean.
-As shown in the below figure, the current scenario in ocean access control is trying to provide some sort of analogy for the traditional access control systems:
+As shown in the below figure, the current scenario for Ccean's Access Control is trying to provide an analogous solution to similar, traditional Access Control systems:

 ![oauth-ocean](images/oauth-ocean.png)

-In the traditional access control mechanisms, one of the most popular standards in the web is OAuth2.0.
-It is used as a means for authorization delegation in modern applications.
-On the other hand the blockchain does not have the third party (a trusted party) in which operates as authorization authority but we have the smart contract (single source of truth) where in our case is the ocean access control contract and rather than using the HTTP/HTTPS protocol, we use the web3 on top of Ethereum blockchain.
+With traditional access control mechanisms, one of the most popular Web standards is OAuth2.0.
+It is used as a means of authorization delegation in modern applications.
+On the other hand, a blockchain does not have the third party (trusted party) which can operate as an authorization authority.
+However, smart contracts act as a single source of truth.
+In Ocean's case, the access control contract currently uses Web3 on top of the Ethereum blockchain, instead of using the HTTP/HTTPS protocol.

 ### Resource

-It uses something similar to the Json Resource Descriptor or [JRD](#json-resource-descriptor) object.
+The Ocean Resource uses something similar to the Json Resource Descriptor or [JRD](#json-resource-descriptor) object.
 It is based on Key/Value pairs that include the following sections:

-    - subject
+    - Subject
-    - properties
+    - Properties
-    - expires
+    - Expiration

 For instance the below json is a sample resource description: